Stu042/cy-plan/multithreading.md

 - `#set 5` - must be only one instance in the program.
 Will ask the start-up code to create this amount of threads to be available for use.
 - `#set default` - This will create the recommended amount of threads for the running architecture.
 Again must be only one instance of this in the program.

 If X amount of threads are available and we ask code to run on thread X + 2, then thread 1 will run the code, i.e. (requested thread) % (thread count - 1).
+The reason its, thread count - 1, is the requested thread starts at #0.
+So if we ask for 3 threads for the app, we will have thread #0, #1, #2 ready for use.